Paresh18/project1/README.md

-This is the simple project in Node js to display name.
+This is the simple project in Node js to display names of person.